nus-cs2103-AY2223S2/tp/docs/UserGuide.md

-4. To manually change the value of a parameter, simply replace the text for `VALUE`.
+4. To manually change the value of a field, simply replace the text for `VALUE`.
 Figure XX illustrates an example where we change the value of `STATUS` from `assessment` to `interview` for the internship entry with company name `Google`.
 Once your changes have been made, you can save the file by pressing <button>CTRL</button> + <button>S</button>.
 <div markdown="span" class="alert alert-danger">

-:warning: **Warning:**  Make sure that you follow the [constraints](#descriptions-prefixes-and-constraints-for-parameters) when substituting in your own values.
+:warning: **Warning:**  Make sure that you follow the [constraints](#descriptions-prefixes-and-constraints-for-fields) when substituting in your own values.
 If the constraints are not satisfied, InternBuddy would not be able to read your data in `internbuddy.json` file and would restart with a new sample data file instead.